 MB: I was born and raised in Warsaw during the fairly interesting time of martial law.
 From a young age, I was preoccupied with the need to remember, to freeze the moments that were important to me.
 Going through my grandmother’s photo albums was always a magical experience and I took every opportunity to do it.
 I thought of photography as the perfect medium for keeping memories.
 I couldn’t say the exact moment when this need first arose, it seems to me that it was always present.

 I started to take more photos when my daughter Tosia was born.
 For Tosia’s first nine months, I found myself documenting every single day of her life.
 Very few pictures of my parents’ childhood remain—perhaps that’s where my insatiable need to document came from?

 MB: At the beginning of my mentoring program with Sputnik, my tutor Adam Panczuk and I thought about a story I could work on during my year-long workshop.
 After going through many ideas, I ended up choosing to tell a story that I could create together with my daughter.
 The ‘fairy tale’ we began to tell together took the form of mutual play—and for me, a form of photographic therapy.

 Tosia narrated the story and subsequently, I would interpret it through photographs.
 Eventually, I found that this was too theatrical, so the fairy tale shifted towards defining the thin line between reality and fiction.

-Marta Berens' work, along with photographs from ALL the LensCulture Emerging Talents will be shown in an exhibition at the Galeria Valid Foto in Barcelona.
-Please join us for the opening party on October 13, 2014—we hope to see you there!
-See a preview of ALL the winners here in LensCulture.
+Marta Berens’ work, along with photographs from ALL the LensCulture Emerging Talents, were shown in an exhibition at the Galeria Valid Foto in Barcelona.
+Discover the work of all the winners on LensCulture.